Who are the Response Advocates?

 That is why I am an Advocate, so I can help the people that need it the most.

-For more information about becoming an volunteer for RESPONSE anytime during the year, please call (970) 920-5357 or email: email@example.com
+For more information about becoming a volunteer for Response anytime during the year, please call (970) 920-5357 or email: email@example.com.

 Previous Advocate Trainings

 Join us in combating domestic violence and sexual assault.
 Become a Response Advocate to help on our 24-hour crisis helpline.

 Response's Advocate training consists of 9 hours of online courses you can take on your own and 6 in-person sessions on Tuesdays and Thursdays from 5:30-8:30 pm.
 You will learn how to respond to crisis calls from Response team members, law enforcement, treatment providers and forensic specialists.

 The training runs September 10th to 26th in Aspen.